nicolasfauchereau/affordability_in_nz/README.rst

 Instructions
 =============
-- To view the Auckland map locally, run ``python -m SimpleHTTPServer 8001`` in your cloned version of this repository and point your browser to ``localhost:8001``.
+- To view the website locally, run ``python -m SimpleHTTPServer 8001`` in your cloned version of this repository and point your browser to ``localhost:8001``.
 - For auto-compiling RapydScript files, `this Gist <https://gist.github.com/araichev/8923682>`_ is useful.

 Notes